AaronGullickson/lab_project/README.md

 For the first assignment, you will need to create a data extract from the Social Explorer dataset and the  IPUMS website and then write R code that will read these data extracts into R.

 ### Download Social Explorer Data

+To access Social Explorer, you will need to be either on the campus network or operating through the [campus VPN](https://it.uoregon.edu/vpn).
+From the [Social Explorer main page](https://www.socialexplorer.com), follow these steps:

+1. Choose the "Tables" option and then "American Community Survey (5 year estimates)" and then "Begin Report" for ACS 2012-2016.
+2. For geography type, select Census Tract (140).
+3. Do not select a state.
+Highlight "All census tracts" and click "Add" then "Proceed to tables."
+4. Select the following variables and then "Show results":

+    - T14.
+Hispanic or Latino by race
+    - T25.
+Educational Attainment for Population 25 years or older.
+    - T37.
+Unemployment Rate for Civilian Population in Labor Force 16 years and over.
+    - T133.
+Nativity by Citizenship status.

+5. Look over the tables and make sure it looks good, and then click "Data Download".
+Choose output options "Output column labels in the first row" and "Output ALL geographic identifiers" and then download the CSV file.
+This is your data file and should go in your `input` directory.
+You may also want to download the data dictionary for reference.

 ### Download IPUMS Data